Exilic/css_grid_exercises/README.md

 # Daily Exercises in CSS

----

-A sample of the more interesting daily exercises done.
+### A sample of the more interesting daily exercises done.

-The motivation for making them were one part learning CSS,
+#### The motivation for making them were one part learning CSS, one part visual experimentation.

-one part visual experimentation.
-One rule was to never use
+#### One rule was to never use class or id as selectors.

-class or id as selectors.
-All html-code is semantic.
+#### All html-code used were semantic.

 ---

 <img src="https://github.com/Exilic/css_grid_exercises/blob/master/Info/00.03.png" width="30%" height="30%" padding="10px"><img src="https://github.com/Exilic/css_grid_exercises/blob/master/Info/03.24.png" width="30%" height="30%" padding="10px"><img src="https://github.com/Exilic/css_grid_exercises/blob/master/Info/01.07.png" width="30%" height="30%" padding="10px">